 The quaternionic case is much less understood than either the real or the complex, but searches to date have failed to find a quaternionic SIC in any $d > 3$~\cite{Cohn:2016}.
 That is, we require for all dimensions $d$ a set of

 equiangular projection operators for a symmetric, informationally complete quaternionic measurement~\cite{Graydon:2011}.
+Corroborating the work reported in the literature~\cite{Cohn:2016}, Matt Weiss has conducted numerical searches in $d = 4$, finding that one can have as many as 21 equiangular lines, but not the full 28 that are necessary to saturate the Gerzon bound and make a SIC in $\bbH^4$~\cite{Weiss:2022}.
 Granting that these measurements are probably not available in all dimensions, we rule out the quaternionic analogue of quantum theory.
 Moreover, there are arguments that the real and quaternionic theories should be considered together or not at all~\cite{Barnum:2016}, and since we \emph{know} that ``real SICs'' do not exist for all dimensions, we can set both $\bbR$ and $\bbH$ aside.

 There \emph{does} appear to be an ``octonionic SIC'' in $d = 3$, corresponding to the Albert algebra.
 Cohn, Kumar and Minton give an existence proof and a numerical solution, though not an exact construction~\cite{Cohn:2016}.
 However, we can say confidently that we do not want our theory to stop at three-level systems; this case may be more interesting for group theory than for quantum physics~\cite{Wilson:2009}.
 For example, it may be possible to think of each point in the Leech lattice as a ``Hamiltonian'' for an ``octonionic qutrit'', since the Leech lattice can be embedded in the space of traceless self-adjoint $3 \times 3$ matrices over the octonions~\cite{Baez:2014}.
 The symmetry group of the generalized qplex for this unusual system would be what the specialists call $\mathrm{F}_4$, and the symmetries of the set of Leech ``Hamiltonians'' would give the Conway groups.
 A similar claim could indeed be made for the equiangular lines in~$\bbR^d$, since one construction of the maximal set in $\bbR^7$ extracts it from the $\mathrm{E}_8$ lattice, and the maximal set in $\bbR^{23}$ is derived from the Leech lattice, thereby connecting the ``real SICs'' with many other optimality problems~\cite{Viazovska:2017, Cohn:2019}.